 And Saying itself?
-Is it separated from our speaking, some-thing to which we first must build a bridge?
+Is it separated from our speaking, something to which we first must build a bridge?
 Or is Saying the stream of stillness which in forming them joins its own two banks-the Saying and our saying after it?
 Our customary notions of language hardly reach as far as that.
-Saying ... in our attempt to think of the being of language in terms of Saying, do we not run the risk of elevating language into a fantastic, self-sustained being which cannot be encountered anywhere so long as our reflection on language remains sober?
+Saying... in our attempt to think of the being of language in terms of Saying, do we not run the risk of elevating language into a fantastic, self-sustained being which cannot be encountered anywhere so long as our reflection on language remains sober?
 For language, after all, remains unmistakably bound up with human speaking.
 Certainly.
 But what kind of bond is it?
 On what grounds and in what way is it binding?
 Language needs human speaking, and yet it is not merely of the making or at the command of our speech activity.
 On what does the being of language rest, that is, where is it grounded?
 Perhaps we are missing the very nature of language when we ask for grounds?
-Or could it even be that Saying is itself the abode of rest

 Or could it even be that Saying is itself the abode of rest which grants the quiet of mutual belonging to all that belongs within the structure of the being of language?
-Before thinking further in that direction, let us again attend